Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Two-dimensional Model Fits

 \subsection{Jet-related structures}

 Figure~\ref{jetfits} shows fit results for jet-related structures from Ref.~\cite{anomalous} where they are extensively discussed.
-The dashed curves in the upper panels indicate a Glauber linear superposition (GLS) trend expected for transparent \aa collisions.
-The jet-related amplitudes follow that trend from \nn collisions to a {\em sharp transition} at $\nu \approx 3$ corresponding to $\sigma/\sigma_0 \approx 50$\%.
+The dashed curves in the upper panels indicate a Glauber linear superposition (GLS) trend expected for transparent \aa\ collisions.
+The jet-related amplitudes follow that trend from \nn\ collisions to a {\em sharp transition} at $\nu \approx 3$ corresponding to $\sigma/\sigma_0 \approx 50$\%.
 Above that point the amplitudes increase relative to the GLS trend in a manner consistent with a modification of parton fragmentation that conserves parton energy within resolved jets~\cite{fragevo,jetspec}.

 Figure~\ref{jetfits} (lower panels) show the $\eta$ and $\phi$ widths of the SS 2D peak.
-Strong elongation on $\eta$ of the SS peak in more-central \auau collisions was first reported in Ref.~\cite{axialci}.
-The physical mechanism for elongation is currently intensely debated~\cite{glasma,glasma2}.
-It is notable that the SS peak azimuth width actually {\em decreases} with increasing centrality.
-Mechanisms for jet modification and/or parton energy loss that rely on multiple scattering and/or gluon bremsstrahlung must confront that decrease.
+Strong elongation on $\eta$ of the SS peak in more-central \auau\ collisions was first reported in Ref.~\cite{axialci}.
+The physical mechanism for elongation is currently intensely debated, as discussed in Sec.~\ref{flowjet} and for example Refs.~\cite{glasma,glasma2}.
+It is notable that the SS peak azimuth width actually {\em decreases} with increasing centrality and is the same for all $\eta_\Delta$ values within the TPC acceptance, implying a single monolithic SS 2D peak.
+Conjectured mechanisms for jet modification and/or parton energy loss that rely on multiple scattering and/or gluon bremsstrahlung must confront that decrease.